All Episodes

 Anyway, so they would not share with me.

-I figured out what he was trying to tell me, and actually it said at the end, you may want to reconsider Sean Hannity.
+And actually, it said at the end, you may want to reconsider Sean Hannity.

 And what I did is the most relevant research that I did in my life is I went and I actually read the verbatim comments of people about me and my show at that time.

-And I learned right then and there that people, and this is no, this is a good thing.
+And I learned right then and there that people, and this is, no, this is a good thing.

 People are brutally truthful and honest.